o0-o/ansible_role_inventory/README.md

   ubuntu: 'jammy' #22.04 LTS
 ```

-These are various default values for operating systems explicitly supported by the other roles in the `o0_o.host` collection.
-They are written to the `group_vars/all.yml` inventory filewhere they can be edited later.
+These are various default values for operating systems explicitly supported by the other roles in the `o0_o` Ansible collections.
+They are written to the `group_vars/all.yml` inventory file where they can be edited later (edits will persist through subsequent runs of this role).

 ## Dependencies